 Hi!
-My name is Sachi (she/her) and I did Public Forum at Quarry Lane for 4 years.
+My name is Sachi (she/her) and I did Public Forum at Quarry Lane for 4 years on the national circuit.
 I am now a freshman in college and coach for Quarry Lane.
 Add me to the email chain: email@example.com

 **Send speech docs with cut cards for case and rebuttal BEFORE the speech.
-I have more tolerance for younger/less experienced debaters, but if you're in varsity and aren't doing this, your speaks will most likely be getting docked.
+I have more tolerance for less experienced debaters, but if you're in JV/varsity and aren't doing this, your speaks will most likely be getting docked.

 Tech > Truth

 Good with speed as long as it's clear, if you’re going >250 wpm just send a doc.
 And please SIGNPOST.

 Frontline in second rebuttal → If you don’t frontline defense on an argument you’re going for and your opponents extend that defense, I will evaluate it as conceded.

 WEIGH!! very very very important.
 Make it comparative + the earlier the better, I look to the weighing debate first when evaluating rounds.
 Hearing smart, well-warranted weighing (clever link-ins, prereqs, short circuits, etc.) makes me happy.

 Collapse if it is strategic (most of the time it is).
 This means collapsing on your own contentions/case args but also collapsing on responses on your opponent's case (Quality > Quantity).
 Note** I am fine with you dropping case and going for turns on their case.
 It's fun if you can pull it off well (please weigh).